 Heller's Catch-22 creates a symbolic situation of an individual, Captain John Yossarian, in conflict with his corrupt military superiors during WW II.
 Yossarian's search for his own personal salvation resulted in his desertion from the army.
-Rising above the claims of a particular group of men unworthy of respect or obedience, he found his freedom.
+Rising above the claims of a particular group of men unworthy of respect or obedience, he found his freedom he found his freedom.